jodri-code/sysl-docs/docs/vita-docs/chapter-1/part-2/index.md

 # Part 1: What is VitaSDK?
-Exactly what you think it is, a SDK (software development kit) for creating homebrew on the vita.
+Exactly what you think it is, an SDK (software development kit) for creating homebrew on the vita.